Curry scores 30 after career night, Warriors beat Kings - WHIZ News

 Sacramento’s Harrison Barnes had 18 points and nine rebounds against his former team, and De’Aaron Fox added 18 points and seven assists.

-The Kings, coached by former Warriors top assistant and Steve Kerr close friend Luke Walton, dropped their third straight.
-They were coming off back-to-back losses at Houston.
+The Kings, coached by former Warriors top assistant and Kerr close friend Luke Walton, dropped their third straight.
+They were coming off consecutive losses at Houston.

+“Well that was a frustrating one, clearly,” Walton said.
+“We looked like the team that played on a back-to-back instead of them.”

 STOPPING STEPH